 Boatswain chair details

-- If the chair has a single central leg or suspension member, this should be without sharp bends and be securely fixed to the seat as far back as practicable, so that the user sits with one leg at either side.
+- If the chair has a single central leg or suspension member, this should be without sharp bends and be securely fixed to the seat as far back as practicable, so that the user sits with one leg on either side.

 - To be provided with a safety harness to prevent the occupant from falling out.

-- The back and the suspension member should be placed so that no-one can fall out.
+- The back and the suspension member should be placed so that no one can fall out.

 - The suspension point must be at least 500 mm above the seat, with provisions for suspension.
 No part should be able to become detached.

 - Be made for a safe working load of 115 kg.
 A proof test of 150 kg is recommended.